weeeBox/mobile-system-design/exercises/chat-app.md

 > **Candidate**: "For client authentication: each request (besides `/login`) should include an authorization header: `Authorization: Bearer <token>`."

 > **Interviewer**: "Can you explain these query params `messages?after_id=<X>&limit=<Y>`?"
-> **Candidate**: "It's a cursor-based pagination: `before_id` and `after_id`  contain the first/last message id in a current page; `limit` represents the maximum amount of items in a single page.
+> **Candidate**: "It's a cursor-based pagination: `before_id` and `after_id`  contain the first/last message id in the current page; `limit` represents the maximum amount of items in a single page.
 Alternatively, we can use a keyset-pagination (using the timestamp of the last message) but it might not be reliable since we can't trust the client device clock."

 _NOTE: Learn more about pagination [here](https://github.com/weeeBox/mobile-system-design/tree/master#pagination)._